Previously: The Sandman Game.

 Turning out the lights and subsequently lighting your way throughout the game with candles or a flashlight as detailed in Steps 3 and 4 of Before You Begin is optional.
 If you choose NOT to play in this fashion, skip directly from Step 2 of Before You Begin to Step 1 of Preparing The Dolls.
 If you DO choose to play in this fashion, proceed as written.

-The Chizuko paper doll MUST be left in an attic — that is, an area ABOVE the main spaces of the house.
+The Chizuko paper doll MUST be left in an attic or similar type of space — that is, an area ABOVE the main spaces of the house.

 Do NOT leave it on a floor or level that is regularly used by the house’s inhabitants.